 “Muliebrity” is coordinate term to “virility,” referring to qualities of femininity.
 Southwestern College staff, faculty, and students were invited to explore how they connect with and empower the feminine aspects of the self, community, or greater collective via artistic processes.
-The Wild Heart Gallery is proud to present a series of artist statements from this exhibition, which runs until January 2017.
+The Wild Heart Gallery proudly presented a series of artist statements from this exhibition, which ran from November, 2016 through January 2017.

 Artist: Laura Murphy